nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

          <queue name="events"/>
       </anycast>
    </address>
+4. Performance testing was done using JMeter 5.1.1.
+To view/edit the JMeter test simply download and install JMeter and open the src/test/resources/jmeter/customers.jmx file.
-4. Start up the database and the messaging broker.
+5. Start up the database and the messaging broker.

 --- Building and Running Tests ---
 5. To run just the unit tests: mvn test